stacks-network/docs/src/pages/stacks-blockchain/transactions.md

 A well-formed transaction construct is encoded in [Recursive Length Prefix ("RLP")](https://eth.wiki/en/fundamentals/rlp).
 RLP encoding results in a variable-sized byte array.

-In order to broadcast transactions to and between nodes on the network, RLP data is represented in hexadecial (also called the **raw format**).
+In order to broadcast transactions to and between nodes on the network, RLP data is represented in hexadecimal string (also called the **raw format**).

-To support an API-friendly and human-readable representation, transactions are serialized into a JSON format.
+To support an API-friendly and human-readable representation, the [Stacks Blockchain API](/references/stacks-blockchain) converts transactions into a JSON format.

 => [The Stacks Transactions JS library](https://github.com/blockstack/stacks-transactions-js) supports serialization of transactions.